ember-engines/ember-engines.com/markdown/guide/testing.md

 #### Testing Components

-Supposing that we have in the engine this component
+Next, suppose that our engine has a component:

 ```hbs
 {{!--  admin-app/addon/components/hello-name.hbs --}}